ethancsmith/math263-notes/Python/02-euler_method.md

 print(tabulate(data, hdrs, tablefmt='mixed_grid', floatfmt='0.5f', showindex=True));
 ```

-Since the IVP \eqref{example 2.1.a}–\eqref{example 2.1.b} can be solved analytically, we can plot the symbolic and numerical solutions together on the same set of axes.
+Since the IVP {eq}`example-02` can be solved analytically, we can plot the symbolic and numerical solutions together on the same set of axes.

 ```{code-cell} ipython3
 import sympy